Bitch (Meredith Brooks song): Chart performance

 In the United States, "Bitch" debuted at number 57 on the Billboard Hot 100 chart for the issue dated April 26, 1997.
 The song spent a total of 35 weeks on the chart, peaking at number two for the issue dated July 12, 1997.

 Music video

 The accompanying music video for "Bitch" was directed by Paul Andressen in Los Angeles, California.
 The video features Brooks on guitar while performing the song on a shimmering floral background.
 Throughout the course of the song, several objects typically associated with women are shown floating around the singer.

 Live performances

 The song was performed as part of Brooks' opening set on the Rolling Stones' Bridges to Babylon Tour.
 Brooks left the stage early after the audience began booing and throwing bottles, batteries, and coins at her.
 In response, Brooks cited the crowd's behavior as misogynistic and illustrative of the dangers of mob mentality.

+Legacy

+In 2017, Billboard ranked "Bitch" number 50 in their list of "The 100 Greatest Pop Songs of 1997", writing, "You undoubtedly remember the thing for its cathartic chorus, in which Meredith Brooks declares herself to be the spectrum of all things feminine and human — though only one of them was memorable to enough to risk getting censored on top 40 radio.
+Still, when you listen next, pay attention to the underrated verses; Brooks grinning and teasing her way through a relationship that attempts in vain to pigeonhole her personality (Yesterday I cried/ You must've been relieved to see the softer side)."
+In 2022, Avril Lavigne cited "Bitch" as the one song she wishes she could have written; she further expressed interest in covering the song.